Get a deeper view into Apple Search Ads Advanced campaign performance

 Average CPT (cost-per-tap)

-You can also filter data by device.
 Like with Campaigns dashboard reporting, the default time period is set for the past seven days, excluding the current day.

 The chart you see on the page will automatically change according to the parameters you select.
 Use the menu above it to select your metric options, and choose which type of report from the navigation on the left.

 Sign in to your Apple Search Ads Advanced account.

 From the Campaigns dashboard, click the campaign you want to view.